microsoft/TypeScript-wiki/Performance.md

 1. Click on the `Load` button at the top left,
 1. Open the generated JSON file (`trace.*.json`) in your output directory.

+Note that, even if your build doesn't not directly invoke tsc (e.g. because you use a bundler) or the slowdown you're seeing is in the editor, collecting and interpreting a trace from tsc will generally be much easier than trying to investigate your slowdown directly and will still produce representative results.

 You can [read more about performance tracing in more detail here](https://github.com/microsoft/TypeScript/wiki/Performance-Tracing).

 ⚠ Warning: A performance trace may include information from your workspace, including file paths and source code.
 If you have any concerns about posting this publicly on GitHub, let us know and you can share the details privately.